 With 14 Grammy nominations, four CMA Awards for Female Vocalist of the Year, and two greatest hits albums, it's safe to say Martina McBride has made her mark on country music.
-Ever since her debut single "The Time Has Come," McBride has been making appearances on the Billboard country charts and adult contemporary charts with her stunning vocals and memorable lyrics.
+Ever since her debut single "The Time Has Come," McBride has been making regular appearances on Billboard's country charts and adult contemporary charts with her stunning vocals and memorable lyrics.
 Since her debut to the country music scene in 1991, she's become one of the greatest female voices in the genre, inspiring new female country singers who came to Music City after seeing her success.

 The Kansas native turned Nashville star's number one hits include classics like "Wrong Again" and "Blessed" that you could easily listen to over and over again.
 And that's just how Martina does it.
 The woman just doesn't put out any bad music.
 With a string of successful studio albums, including Wild Angels, Emotion, Shine, Timeless, Waking Up Laughing, The Way That I Am, The Time Has Come and Reckless, McBride has made a name for herself as a country superstar.
 She's right up there with some of the biggest names in country like Carrie Underwood, Faith Hill, and Miranda Lambert.

 15. "This One's For The Girls"

 As the mother of three daughters, this song probably hits close to home for McBride as it would for any fans out there who are also mothers or maternal figures.
 It's also one of her greatest hits.
 The songs was included on McBride's 2003 album Martina, which also included "God's Will" and "How Far."